246 002-0, in Metronom livery, during factory tests. Date and location unknown. Photo from www.bombardier.com.

 Almost in parallel with the basic design of TRAXX electric locomotives, ordered by a number of operators, Bombardier Transportation developed their diesel-electric version.
 Two principal variants are P160DE and F140DE; P and F stand for ‘passenger’ and ‘freight’, respectively, and numerals indicate maximum speed.
 First order for eleven P160DEs was placed by Landesnahverkehrsgesellschaft Niedersachsen in September 2005, for the non-electrified line Hamburg-Cuxhaven.
-These locomotives, classed 246, are operated by Metronom Eisenbahngesellschaft and the entire order was completed in November 2007.
+These locomotives, classed 246, are operated by Metronom Eisenbahngesellschaft (now Regionalverkehre Start Deutschland) and the entire order was completed in November 2007.
 In 2011 three 246s were declared surplus; two were sold to Havelländische Eisenbahn AG and one to Inbetriebnahmegesellschaft Transporttechnik.
 Freight version was ordered by Luxembourg-based CBrail leasing company and by SNCF Fret.
 Order for ten examples for CBrail (classed 285) was placed in February 2006 and completed in 2008.
 First locomotive, 285 001, was fitted with car heating and lighting sockets; these were deleted in later examples (numbered from 285 100 onwards), as they are intended for freight traffic, but can be easily fitted if necessary.
 285 110 was used by Bombardier as a test vehicle for the French variant, later to be renumbered 076 101 and sent to the Netherlands for homologation.
 In order to make up for its loss, additional example 285 111 was delivered in 2010.
 All 285s owned by CBrail have been leased to various German operators; 285 107 saw some service in Slovakia and Czech Republic.
-French locomotives (class BB 76000) are fitted with up-rated 2 400 hp diesel engine.
-Some of them – probably fifteen – shall be formally owned by Akiem, a SNCF subsidiary, and made available for leasing to other operators.
-In all, 45 examples were ordered, plus an option for further 35.
-Until now (September 2012) four examples have been delivered.
+French railways received their first locomotives (classed BB 76000, fitted with up-rated 2 400 hp diesel engines) in 2010.
+It was intended to order 45 examples in all, with an option for further 35.
+Of these, fifteen were to be formally owned by Akiem, a SNCF subsidiary, and made available for leasing to other operators.
+However, deliveries to SNCF Fret ended up with 15th example in 2013; in 2016 all were withdrawn and sold.

 In 2012 Bombardier revealed next diesel-powered TRAXX variant, designated P160DE ME, with last two letters standing for ‘multi-engine’.
-Externally similar to the earlier version, this locomotive is to be powered by four 540 hp diesels of unspecified type, probably delivered from truck power units.
+Externally similar to the earlier version, this locomotive is powered by four 540 hp diesels, probably delivered from truck power units.
 Such layout is expected to offer superior economy and flexibility, as individual engines may be switched off when less power is demanded.
-First firm order for twenty examples for DB Regio (class 245) has already been placed and deliveries are expected to begin in mid-2013.
-Framework order from DB covers 200 examples in all.
-As with all other TRAXX locomotives, bodies are built in Poland, at the former Pafawag works.
+First firm order for twenty examples for DB Regio (class 245) was placed in 2012 and deliveries began in 2014.
+Preliminary framework order from DB covered 200 examples in all.
+According to the manufacturer’s website, until now (August 2020) a total of 101 diesel-powered TRAXX locomotives in all variants has been delivered.
+As with all other locomotives of this type, bodies are built in Poland, at the former Pafawag works.

 Main technical data